api3dao/vitepress-docs/docs/guides/airnode/quick-start-aws/index.md

 - `-X`: POST
 - `-H`: The `Content-Type` using the value of `application/json`.
 - `-H`: The `x-api-key` using the value of the `HTTP_GATEWAY_API_KEY` from `secrets.env`.
+Update the placeholder in the CURL example below with its value.
 - `-d`: Use request body data to pass the endpoint parameter key/value pair.

-URL:

-<code style="overflow-wrap:break-word;">&#60;httpGatewayUrl>/0x6db9e3e3d073ad12b66d28dd85bcf49f58577270b1cc2d48a43c7025f5c27af6</code>
+- `url`:

-- `<httpGatewayUrl>`: The base URL to the gateway including the secret `UUID` path parameter, displayed in the terminal at the end of an Airnode deployment using a [Docker image](/reference/airnode/latest/docker/).
+  - `<httpGatewayUrl>`: The base URL to the gateway including the secret `UUID` path parameter, displayed in the terminal at the end of an Airnode deployment.
 Update the placeholder in the CURL example below with its value.
-- <code style="overflow-wrap:break-word;">0x6db9e3e3d073ad12b66d28dd85bcf49f58577270b1cc2d48a43c7025f5c27af6</code>:
+  - <code style="overflow-wrap:break-word;">0x6db9...c27af6</code>: Passed as a
-  Passed as a path parameter, the endpointId to call, see `triggers.rrp[0].endpointId` in the `config.json` file.
+    path parameter, the endpointId to call, see `triggers.rrp[0].endpointId` in the `config.json` file.

 #### Request